 We have a strong commitment to and a firm belief that prevention and early intervention can assist the well-being of children and their families.
 We show our commitment through the use of a skills-based, evidence-based and strength-based approach, within our therapeutic groups.
 We provide families with support, a successful skill set and opportunities for growth.

 “We do not see problems, we see solutions and opportunities for growth.”

 Tania DaSilva holds an Honours Bachelors of Arts and Science Degree majoring in Psychology and Sociology.
-She is certified in Cognitive Behavioural Therapy, training that she successfully completed at OISE, University of Toronto.
+She is certified in Cognitive Behavioural Therapy and currently completing certification is Solution-Focused Therapy at OISE University of Toronto.
 She holds an Honours Advanced Child and Youth Care Diploma from Humber College, specializing in counselling, interventions, treatment and therapeutic activities.

 She has worked at The Dunblaine School, a school dedicated to students with various degrees of developmental and learning disabilities.
 Within the TDSB working with the entire population, but more specifically with children with special needs and those in need of emotional and behavioural assistance.
 She was also part of the multi-disciplinary team at the North York General Hospital in the Psychiatric Unit, specifically in the eating disorder day program.
-Tania joined the BEHAVIOUR MATTERS team in January 2015, she is now the Clinical Director and Senior Therapist for families or individuals looking for assistance with their specific therapeutic needs.
+Tania joined the BEHAVIOUR MATTERS team in January 2015 as a group facilitator, she is now the Clinical Director and Senior Therapist for families or individuals looking for assistance with their specific therapeutic needs.

 Sarah Latowsky holds a Bachelor of Arts degree in Psychology from McGill University, as well as a Masters of Arts degree in Child Study & Education from OISE with an emphasis in Special Education.
 She is a certified Primary/Junior teacher in the province of Ontario.
 Sarah has worked with children with a variety of emotional and behavioural needs and their families through her work at Camp Robin Hood, both as group counselor/1:1 support worker, and as a Senior Staff member.
 After graduating from OISE in May 2016 Sarah joined the team at BEHAVIOUR MATTERS as a Group Facilitator and Executive Functioning Coach.
-Sarah is now the Program Director.
+Sarah is now the Program Director and Educational Consultant.